conradakunga/Blog/_posts/2026-03-27-generating-a-series-of-numbers-dates-and-times-in-postgresql.md

 There are two sets of these

-1. One that operates on [numbers](https://www.postgresql.org/docs/current/datatype-numeric.html), specifically `integers`, `biginteger` and `numeric`
+1. One that operates on [numbers](https://www.postgresql.org/docs/current/datatype-numeric.html), specifically `integers`, `biginteger,` and `numeric`
-2. One that operates on [timestamps](https://www.postgresql.org/docs/18/functions-datetime.html), with and without [timezones](https://www.postgresql.org/docs/18/runtime-config-client.html#GUC-TIMEZONE)
+2. One that operates on [timestamps](https://www.postgresql.org/docs/18/functions-datetime.html), with and without [time zones](https://www.postgresql.org/docs/18/runtime-config-client.html#GUC-TIMEZONE)

 ## Numeric